kylayounger/So-You-Want-To-Model-Materials-In-Quantum-Espresso/Self-Consistent Field (SCF) Jobs/SCF.md

 **HOMO, LUMO, and Bandgap**

+Information about the bandgap is perhaps the most important data that can be extracted directly from the scf output.
+The Highest Occupied Molecular Orbital (HOMO) is the highest energy state that is occupied by an electron - this is the minimum value of the bandgap.
+The Lowest Unoccupied Molecular Orbital (LUMO) is the lowest energy state that is unoccupied by an electron - this is the maximum value of the bandgap.
+The bandgap encompasses the energy values between these orbitals:

+$$ E_b = E_l - E_h $$

+Where $E_b$ is the bandgap, $E_l$ is the LUMO energy, and $E_h$ is the HOMO energy.

+The HOMO and LUMO energies can be found by searching 'highest' (from 'highest occupied orbital') in the scf output file.

 **Fermi Level**

 The Fermi Level is the energy level with an exact 50% probability to be occupied by an electron at any temperature.